Fortune 500 technology company

 The core development team used WaveMaker to build the platform as a composition of reusable components: a repository of easily consumable banking components built on top of internal and external APIs.

 From basic widgets to prefabs to entire user journeys, the core team developed close to 75+ reusable components.
 In fact, the repository is growing at a steady rate to meet the demands of a dynamic market.
-As stated earlier, existing functionalities and new functionalities were incrementally replaced or added to the platform.
+Existing functionalities were incrementally replaced with WaveMaker-built components and new functionalities were added to the platform.

-Once the repository was populated, the implementation team working for specific banks could pick and choose banking components to compose customized applications on the platform and make use of navigation, themes, and styles and prefabs consistent to the bank.
+The implementation team working for specific banks pick and choose banking components from the component repository to compose customized applications and make use of navigation, themes, and styles and prefabs consistent to the bank.

 All a WaveMaker professional developer has to do is open the project in a base shell, apply a custom theme, drag and drop prefabs and configure them to their requirements.